 “Yeah, Harold, I know all about Harvey.”

 I didn’t have a clue.
 I’d never even heard of Harvey Haddix, but I thought just this one time, Harold would buy it and not go into his never-ending monologue about one more major league ballplayer I ‘d never heard of.

 “You have?
 Because I just learned about him this summer when I was in Ohio visiting my grandma.”

-Maybe if I didn’t look his way and stayed real quiet…
+Maybe if I don’t look his way and stay real quiet…

 “Did you know that in 1959, Harvey Haddix pitched a perfect game?”

 “Sure, Harold, I remember that.
 What time did you say the bus was coming?”

 “8:07 am.
 Harvey Haddix played for the Pittsburgh Pirates and he pitched twelve straight perfect innings!
 Do you know who the Pirates were playing that night?”

 “That’s right.
 Harvey pitched a perfect game against the Atlanta Braves.
 Now, if we stop talking, I bet we can hear if the bus is nearby.”

 Harold laughed like I had said the funniest thing he’d ever heard.
 “The Atlanta Braves!
 Don’t you know anything?
 They were the Milwaukee Braves back then!
 It’s a good thing you’ve got me as your friend, Jake.
 I can teach you stuff.”